maxosprojects/open-dobot/README.md

 ---

 # <a name="why"></a> Why? ...or the original firmware problems
-The need for this project arisen due to the original claim on Kickstarter to make the arm "Open-source" and "Arduino-based", which has been mostly unsatisfied.
+The need for this project arisen due to the original claim on Kickstarter to make the arm "open-source" and "Arduino-based", which has been mostly unsatisfied.
 The "openness" ends with the protocol that is used to send commands to the arm (and recently the same protocol in form of some questionable API).
-The "Arduino-based" claim brings absolutely no value to the owner as it does not drive the arm but sends commands further to the top board via SPI.
+The "Arduino-based" claim brings absolutely no value to the owner as it does not drive the arm but sends commands further to the top board (kind of Arduino shield) via SPI.
 The top board has FPGA that controls the three stepper drivers and two servos (PWM signals).
+No information on FPGA and how it functions has been released.
+The SPI protocol to control FPGA board has been reverse-engineered and open-dobot supports that board, however, the board is not extendable and RAMPS is preferred for many reasons.

 ### Protocol
 The issues with the original protocol the Dobot team has released are all in the proprietary firmware, which renders the protocol useless:
-- the firmware drops commands randomly (seems to fixed at expense of command rate - 256kbaud down to 9.6kbaud)
+- the firmware drops commands randomly (seems to be fixed at expense of command rate - 256kbaud down to 9.6kbaud)
 - provides no acknowledgement of commands being received or feedback on the reasons why they are dropped
 - no command buffer and no indication of command being completed, which introduces unnecessary complexity to the application software
 - too high-level with too little features - the firmware implements forward and inverse kinematics, but, of course, no trajectory planning, which puts it into the "toy" category
 - absurd - 3d printing (one of the claims on the kickstarter campaign)... sigh, relative accuracy (not 0.2mm for sure and only under specific conditions) can be achieved only at extremely low velocities... it is a torture to look at... a cheap 3d printer would do much better job and much quicker

 ### <a name="arduino-joke"></a> The "Arduino-based" joke
 The fact that the Arduino board does not actually control the arm but delegates the control function to the FPGA using a proprietary protocol, brings no value of having Arduino at all.
-It could in fact be as well any other hardware - we don't get control over the arm either way.
+It could in fact be as well any other hardware - we don't get full control over the robot either way.

 ---